Scavenger: Scavengers that feed on dead plants

+Animals that feed on dead plant material are called herbivorous scavengers.

 Some stag beetles are obligate scavengers of dead plant material.
 For example, Lucanus cervus is dependent on dead wood during the larval stages of its life cycle.
 Adult Lucanus cervus beetles lay their eggs near the stumps of dead trees, and the larvae then spend the next 4 to 7 years feeding and growing in size.
 Types of wood eaten include oak, ash, elm, sycamore, lime and hornbeam.

 Pink bud moth larvae (also known as pink scavenger caterpillars) are facultative scavengers of dead plant material, feeding on rotting fruits, decaying flowers and leaves, but also the fruits and grains of live plants.
 Termites are facultative scavengers too.
 Termites feed on dead trees and wood, but also live plants and detritus such as humus and excrement.
-Additional examples of facultative scavengers in this category are darkling beetles (also known as tenebrionids) and banana moth larvae.
+Darkling beetles (tenebrionids), woodlice, and banana moth larvae are also facultative scavengers of dead plant material.